-7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-The Directors consider that the Company and Board are not yet of a sufficient size for a full Board evaluation to make commercial and practical sense.
-In the frequent Board meetings/calls, the Directors can discuss any areas where they feel a change would be greatly for the Company, and the Company Secretary remains on hand to provide impartial advice.
+7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement meetings/calls, the Directors can discuss any areas where they feel a change would be greatly for the Company, and the Company Secretary remains on hand to provide impartial advice.
 As the Company grows, it intends to expand the Board and, with the Board expansion, re-consider the need for Board evaluation.

-Succession planning recommendations are made by the Board as a whole, and all Directors submit themselves for re-election at the AGM at regular intervals.
+Succession planning recommendations are made by the Board as a whole, and one third of the Board will submit themselves for re election at the AGM.